J4J-Flutter/j4j_whatsapp_starting_project/README.md

 ### HomeWork Aug, 14th:

   1. In the `MessageTile` widget, fix the width of the tile to be a min of 40% and a max of 75% of the screen width, depending on the `message` length.
-  2. Try to implment the `ChatInput` widget with all the buttons and text fields.
+  2. Try implementing the `ChatInput`` widget with all the buttons and text fields.